Hearsy LogoHearsy

 A system-wide dictation app uses the same hotkey whether you're in Word, Gmail, Slack, or Notes.
 No time limit.
 No subscription required.

-Hearsy runs a local speech model on your Mac and pastes the result into whatever app is in focus.
-It works in Word the same way it works everywhere else.
+Hearsy is one such app.
+It runs a local speech model on your Mac and pastes the result into whatever app is in focus.
+It works in Word the same way it works everywhere else — for a detailed walkthrough of setting up Hearsy with Microsoft Word, including tips and use cases, see the Hearsy + Microsoft Word workflow guide.

 Best for: Writers who dictate across multiple apps, users who want local-only processing, anyone who finds per-app setup friction irritating.